Skip to content

 Find the full printable recipe with specific measurements below.

 • Seasoning for dry rub: Salt & pepper is all it needs.
-You can generously coat the beef in salt and pepper the night before and place it uncovered in the fridge.
-This gives it a beautifully seasoned crust, but doing it overnight is optional.
+Although optional, I like to coat the beef in salt and pepper the night before and place it uncovered in the fridge for a beautifully seasoned crust.

 • Olive oil: Used to sear the beef.